Roasted Ripe Ghana Plantain

-Koko A Yatoto is a popular roasted sweet plantain street food in Ghana.
+Make a popular roasted sweet plantain street food from Ghana with two ingredients.
 Whole sweet plantains are roasted and sold on street corners or in traffic by African street food entrepreneurs.
 Plantains provide up to 35% of the total calories in the diets of many African people and are eaten with rice, fish, chicken or alone as a snack.

 4 large ripe yellow plantains.